OrdinaryMagician/stinger_m/GunLore.md

 Secondary fire: Shoots all loaded barrels at once.
 Deadly if fully loaded, but the spread is much wider.

 Has to be reloaded after four shots.
-A skilled user may be able to load more than one shell at a time to save time.
+A skilled user may be able to reload faster by putting in more than one shell at a time.

 ## Peacemaker